En-suite bathroom

 Stylish room dividers

-With the integrated version, it may be advisable to separate the two halves of the room depending on the situation.
-Screens or curtains offer stylish options here that can even enhance the overall visual impression.
+With the integrated design, it may be a good idea to separate the two halves of the room depending on the situation.
+Screens or curtains offer stylish options that can even enhance the overall visual appeal.

 Suitable fabrics, colors, and wallpaper

-When designing a bathroom en suite, the materials for the bedroom area must also be carefully considered.
-These should be able to cope well with the increased humidity.
-It is advisable to use moisture-resistant paint to paint the bathroom.
-There are also special moisture-resistant wallpaper options available.
+When designing a bathroom-and-bedroom suite, the materials used in the bedroom area must also be carefully considered.
+This is because they need to be able to withstand the increased humidity.
+It is recommended to use moisture-resistant paint when painting the bathroom.
+There are also special moisture-resistant options available for wallpaper.